cragonnyunt/Kattis-Solutions/README.md

 [Go to my Kattis Profile](https://open.kattis.com/users/khin-nyunt)

 ---
+*Notes
-Note 1 : Java don't allow class name to start with digits.
+1. : Java don't allow class name to start with digits.
 Problem IDs starting with digits are preceded by underscore(_). e.g. _2048.java instead of 2048.java

+2. : Some problems with low CPU time limit will be solved in C++.
+Sorry for this as it is impossible to do within enough time limit in Java.
 ---
-Note 2 : Some problems with low CPU time limit will be solved in C++.
-Sorry for this as it is impossible to do within enough time limit in Java.